 It is a huge shame, because this woman will never see one of the most unique, diverse and culturally astounding countries in the world.

 Now don’t get me wrong, I’m not in any way saying crime doesn’t occur.
 I’m not saying that terrible things don’t happen, of course they do.
+I’m not even saying don’t take reasonable steps to reduce potential risk, in fact I advocate for that!
 What I am saying is don’t fall into the trap of blowing relatively isolated incidents out of all proportion and allowing fear and paranoia to cloud what should be an objective look at the facts.
 Let’s just look at things in a little more context.

 When you are looking at travel safety information or listening to safety advice, just keep in mind: